 Check your regular anti-virus is properly updated and fully operational.
 You may need to uninstall, download and install the latest version.

-( For most situations I recommend AVAST or AVIRA free editions)
+For domestic use I recommend AVAST or AVIRA free editions.

 Then run scans as follows: